fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 ## Error Handling & Limitations

-- API rate limits (URLscan.io & VirusTotal) may delay processing; implement retry logic if necessary.
+- API rate limits (URLscan.io, VirusTotal, URLhaus) may delay processing; implement retry logic if necessary.
 - Requires network connectivity to external APIs; failures should trigger notification alerts.
 - Only scans links, not attachments (future improvement planned for attachment sandboxing).
 - If no URLs are found, the report will note "No indicators detected."
 - The system relies on the accuracy of threat intelligence feeds, which may occasionally have false positives.
+- Workflow can be extended to support additional threat feeds and indicators as needed.

 ---